Whether you are a lover of art and music, a classic car buff, or a

 For global citizens, Cuba has been a playground for tourism for decades.
 In the 1990s, Cuba's tourism growth was tremendous.
 However, because of the US embargo, pure tourism remains illegal for Americans and to visit, you must belong to one of 11 categories, which you can find here.

-Beginning in June 2019, Americans were allowed to visit Cuba in a group or independently under the Support of the Cuban People category.
+Beginning in June 2019, Americans were allowed to visit Cuba in a small group or independently under the Support of the Cuban People category.
 This option requires that you undertake full-time activities supporting private enterprise such as artist communities, paladares (private restaurants), private drivers and casas particulares (B&Bs).

 Getting to Cuba, however, is a different story.
 Since 10 December 2019, the only commercial flights you can book from the US are to Havana; previously, there were commercial flights to other Cuban cities but now only charter flights ply those routes.
 In either case, you will receive your tourist visa from your airline, which is valid for thirty days.

 What are you waiting for?
 Start planning your Cuban adventure now.